hringriin/chordbook/README.md

 You need `Texlive` and `Perl` installed
 Check your distributions package manager on how to do so.

-On `Arch Linux` install every texlive package with `pacman -S $(pacman -Ssq texlive)`
+On `Arch Linux` install every `texlive`-package with `pacman -S $(pacman -Ssq texlive)`

 `Ubuntu` users can do so by typing `apt install texlive*`.

-**Please note that this is not the most elegant way no how to install Texlive, but it makes sure, that every package needed by this project is installed.**
+**Please note that this is not the most elegant way no how to install TeXlive, but it makes sure, that every package needed by this project is installed.**

 Make sure that Perl is installed.